 This multidisciplinary research area is assessing the role of future hydrogen in society from a systems perspective.
-Volvo, Scania, Siemens Energy, PowerCell, GKN Aerospace, Johnson Matthey and Stena Rederi have all been involved in the initial phase of formulation this project and more intense collaboration be initialized during 2023.
+Volvo, Scania, Siemens Energy, PowerCell, GKN Aerospace, Johnson Matthey and Stena Rederi have all been involved in the initial phase of formulating this project and have during 2023 participated in different types of reference groups meetings.